 Participants: ACT 2.
 Prevention of Infection Transmission [3 Students, 1 Postdoc]

-Links: Stephanie Barrow, Catherine C. Picart, Daeyeon Lee, David M. Eckmann, Franz Bruckert, Jean-Yves Delannoy, Katie Rose, Mamie T. Coats, Marianne Weidenhaupt, Tagbo Niepa, Orkan Telhan, Remi Dreyfus, Russell J. Composto, Shree R. Singh, Thomas Boudou, Timothy Egbo, Wilfredo Méndez Ortiz,
+Links: Stephanie Barrow, Catherine C. Picart, Daeyeon Lee, David M. Eckmann, Emmanuel Tadjuidje, Franz Bruckert, Jean-Yves Delannoy, Katie Rose, Mamie T. Coats, Marianne Weidenhaupt, Tagbo Niepa, Orkan Telhan, Remi Dreyfus, Russell J. Composto, Shree R. Singh, Thomas Boudou, Timothy Egbo, Wilfredo Méndez Ortiz,

 Click here for all REACT Publications